 Certifying Physician’s/APRN’s Rights

-As a certifying physician/APRN, am I protected from arrest or prosecution, penalization in any manner, or be denied any right or privilege for providing written certification for the Medical Use of Marijuana to a qualifying patient?
-Under Hawaii law (Section 329-126, HRS), no physician/APRN shall be subject to arrest or prosecution, penalized in any manner, or denied any right or privilege for providing written certification for the medical use of marijuana for a qualifying patient provided that:
+As a certifying physician/APRN, am I protected from arrest or prosecution, penalization in any manner, or be denied any right or privilege for providing written certification for the Medical Use of Cannabis to a qualifying patient?
+Under Hawaii law (Section 329-126, HRS), no physician/APRN shall be subject to arrest or prosecution, penalized in any manner, or denied any right or privilege for providing written certification for the medical use of cannabis for a qualifying patient provided that: